-MAG believes that an inclusive, equal and diverse culture is an important part of the company's success.
+MAG believes an inclusive, equal, and diverse culture is integral to the company's success.
 Therefore, we strive for our internal and external efforts to reflect this vision throughout the organization.
 The diversity and inclusion work at MAG involves:

-- Management taking responsibility for and prioritizing diversity work - Working to attract and retain women - Increasing the number of women in senior roles and in leadership roles - Recruiting from various backgrounds - Creating work methods and initiatives that promote a culture characterized by diversity and inclusion - Making parental leave policy and benefits clear to encourage employees to take parental leave - Sharing diversity goals internally and externally
+- Management taking responsibility for and prioritizing diversity work - Working to attract and retain women - Increasing the number of women in senior roles and leadership roles - Recruiting from various backgrounds - Creating work methods and initiatives that promote a culture characterized by diversity and inclusion - Making parental leave policy and benefits clear to encourage employees to take parental leave - Sharing diversity goals internally

-Diversity work is not only about recruiting more women to the company; MAG sees it as an important element of the company as a whole.
-At the end of the financial year 2020/2021, 28% of MAG employees were women, and we are pleased to have increased that to 39% by the end of the 2021/2022 financial year within the whole MAG Group, surpassing the average women employment rate in Sweden's gaming industry of 18%, according to the Swedish Game Trade Association's Game Developer Index Report 2022.
-This is something the company aims to continue to improve further in the coming years.
+Diversity work is not only about recruiting more women to the company; MAG sees it as an essential element.
+At the end of the financial year 2022/2023, 37.5% of MAG employees identified as women, surpassing the average women employment rate of 23.4% in Sweden's gaming industry by 14%, according to the Swedish Game Trade Association's Game Developer Index Report 2022.
+This is something we aim to continue to improve further in the coming years.
 MAG has adopted the following action plan to work continuously with diversity and inclusion:

-AWARENESS DAYS: a yearly event that specifically highlights diversity and inclusion matters for proactive and educational purposes; all employees participate in workshops on diversity and inclusion, facilitated by an external partner.
+AWARENESS DAYS: a yearly event that specifically highlights diversity and inclusion matters for proactive and educational purposes; all employees participate in workshops on diversity and inclusion.

 TEAM TALKS: MAG has been conducting continuous surveys since 2019 to examine how its employees feel in general; results are discussed within individual teams, with the HR department, or in both settings.
+Starting in 2023, MAG plans to conduct an expanded survey with a focus on diversity and discrimination to use and develop proactive measures as part of our diversity efforts.